European casinos

 Parlays

-Also referred to as accumulators, these are just multiple bets placed on a single bet slip.
-The objective here is to increase the odds and better the returns.
-Parlays are not constrained to a single event.
-As such punters are free to combine bets on different events and accumulate the best odds they can.
+This way, you can increase the odds and improve the chance of better returns.
+But parlays are not limited to a single event.
+You are free to combine bets on different events and accumulate the best odds they can.

 Handicap

-Another popular bet type in European sportsbooks is Handicap.
-Here, you’re betting on an outcome where one team is given a head start to even things out.
-This head start is based on the perceived strength difference between the teams.
-It adds an extra layer of excitement by balancing the odds.
+Another bet variation you can find is handicap.
+Here, the objective is to bet on the outcome where a team is given a head start to balance the odds.
+It’s baked on the perceived strength difference between the involved teams.
+These bets offer an extra layer of excitement by balancing the odds.

 Totals betting

-Don’t worry.
-You don’t have to say the exact number of points to be scored.
+If two teams play, and you want to bet while not being convinced of the winner, you can wager on the number of goals to be scored during the game.
 You could place bets on Over 1.5, meaning you anticipate at least 2 goals to be scored in the match.
-Or Under 1.5 meaning you expect not more than 1 goal/point to be scored in the event.
-The same analogy will apply to Over/Under 2.5.
+Or under 1.5, meaning you expect not more than 1 goal/point to be scored in the event.

 3-way betting